typeawoman/typeawoman.github.io/_posts/2020-02-23-Productivity.md

 <span style="color:#d40202; font-weight: bold"><a href="https://whereby.com/" style="color: #d40202;font-weight: bold;text-decoration: underline;" target="_blank">Whereby</a></span> - This is by far the easiest and most intuitive video conferencing tool I have come across.
 No dial-ins, no downloads, no hiccups.
 You have a virtual room, and you share the link with the other party.
 That's it - great for remote work.

-<span style="color:#d40202; font-weight: bold"><a href="https://www.google.com/photos/about/" style="color: #d40202;font-weight: normal;text-decoration: underline;" target="_blank">Google Photos</a></span> - I like the powerful image-recognition feature to search text-to-image.
+<span style="color:#d40202; font-weight: bold"><a href="https://www.google.com/photos/about/" style="color: #d40202;font-weight: bold;text-decoration: underline;" target="_blank">Google Photos</a></span> - I like the powerful image-recognition feature to search text-to-image.
 Best way to find "passports", "presentation", "love" - try it :)

 <span style="color:#d40202; font-weight: bold">WhatsApp and WeChat</span> - I use both a lot for work, and I find communication with colleagues, clients and others much more efficient than e-mail or slack, because they are typically more responsive on chat.